Daniel Henninger at OpinionJournal writes about bloggers using the web as

 The power of the Web is obvious and undeniable.
 We diminish it at our peril.
 But what if the most potent social effect to spread outward from the Internet turns out to be disinhibition, the breaking down of personal restraints and the endless elevation of oneself?
 It may be already.

-VCR opines about the causes surrounding the decline and fall of mainline denominations:
+VCR opines about the causes surrounding the

 We the local congregation folks have lost membership because somehow we have failed to make it clear how important the local church is for spiritual development.
 Worse, I suspect that we have spent so much time arguing over doctrines and policies that we have forgotten how to care for people at the local level.
 And so, families with cancer, drug addiction, alcoholism, work stress, birth defects, divorce, and all other manner of ailments go to that electrifying worship experience because there they can at least forget about it all for a little while.